sambanova/ai-starter-kit/multimodal_knowledge_retriever/README.md

 ## Q&A

-After the relevant information is retrieved, the content is sent to a SambaNova LLM to generate a final response to the user query.
+After the relevant information is retrieved, if answer over raw images is disabled, the content (table and text documents/summaries, and images summaries) are directly sent to a SambaNova LLM to generate a final response to the user query.

+If answer over raw images is enabled, the retrieved raw images ans query are send alongside to the LVLM, getting intermediate answers to the query with each images, these intermediate answers are included with relevant text and table documents/summaries to be used as context

-The user's query is combined with the retrieved content along with instructions to form the prompt before being sent to the LLM.
+The user's query is combined with the retrieved context along with instructions to form the prompt before being sent to the LLM.
 This process involves prompt engineering, and is an important part of ensuring quality output.
 In this AI starter kit, customized prompts are provided to the LLM to improve the quality of response for this use case.

 *Learn more about [Prompt engineering](https://www.promptingguide.ai/)*